cooper/juno/doc/technical/jelp.md

 substantially affect network continuity.

 ### FJOIN

+Forces a user to join a channel.

 ### FLOGIN

+Forces a user to login to an account.

+Used by external services.

 ### FNICK

+Forces a nick change.

 ### FOPER

+Forces an oper privilege change.

 ### FPART

+Forces a user to part a channel.

 ### FUMODE

+Forces a user mode change.

 ### FUSERINFO

+Forces the changing of one or more user fields.

 ### INVITE

+Invites a remove user to a channel.

 ### KNOCK

+Propagates a channel knock.

 ### LINKS

+Remote `LINKS` request.

 ### LOGIN

+Propagates a user account login.

 ### WHOIS

+Remote `WHOIS` request.

 ## Extension commands